c-neto/carlosneto.dev/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md

 dd               # cut line
 p                # paste line
 u                # undo
+cW               # replace an entire word and active the insertion mode
+$                # go to the final line
+^                # go to the start line
 :%s/foo/bar/g    # substitutes (replaces) all occurrences of "foo" with "bar".
 :10,15>          # indents lines 10 through 15 by one shiftwidth.
 :10,15<          # back indents lines 10 through 15 by one shiftwidth.